textileio/bidbot/README.md

 2. Miners bid on deals in real time to offer the best storage solution for each payload.
 3. All deals are offline deals, not online deals.
 Miners download the data to create the deal.

+**Currently, you might see a infrequent stream of Auctions happening, just leave it running**

 ### How it works

 Whenever the SB has aggregates a minimum threshold of data, it attempts to make deals with miners.
 Data payloads awaiting storage is described by the usual attributes you're familiar with in Filecoin: